Balmis Expedition: Expedition

-In November 1794 the daughter of King Charles IV of Spain, Infanta Maria Teresa, had died from smallpox.
-He had heard of the vaccine discovery.
-Colombia and Ecuador experienced a smallpox epidemic and called on the king for supplies.

 On 30 November 1803, the expedition set off from A Coruña in northwest Spain sailing on Maria Pita.
 It carried 22 orphan boys (aged 3 to 10) to act as carriers of the cowpox virus.
 The boys were necessary because the vaccine consisted of infecting patients with cowpox, which is a virus closely related to smallpox but produces a much milder disease that confers immunity to both.
 However, only an active infection could be transferred to successive patients, so two boys were infected with cowpox at the beginning of the voyage, with two more infected at a time as it progressed across the Atlantic and beyond.
 The medical staff and caretakers for the boys consisted of Balmis, a deputy surgeon, two assistants, two first-aid practitioners, three nurses, and Isabel Zendal Gómez, the rectoress of Casa de Expósitos, an A Coruña orphanage.

 The mission took the vaccine to the Canary Islands, Puerto Rico, Venezuela, Colombia, Ecuador, Peru, Mexico, the Philippines and China.
 The ship carried also scientific instruments and translations of the Historical and Practical Treatise on the Vaccine by Moreau de Sarthe to be distributed to the local vaccine commissions to be founded.

 In Puerto Rico, the local population had already been inoculated from the Danish colony of Saint Thomas.
 In Venezuela, the expedition divided at La Guaira.
 Balmis went to Caracas and later to Havana.

 At Balmis' request Cuba sent three enslaved girls to Campeche, Mexico, as additional carriers of the vaccine; following Mexican independence and emancipation, Mexico continued to bring in slaves from Cuba as vaccine carriers.

 The Venezuelan poet Andrés Bello wrote an ode to Balmis.
 José Salvany, the deputy surgeon, went toward today's Colombia and the Viceroyalty of Peru (Ecuador, Peru, Chile, and Bolivia).
 The voyage took seven years and cost Salvany his life, as he died in 1810 in Cochabamba.
 In New Spain, Balmis took on 25 more orphans to maintain the infection during the crossing of the Pacific.
 In the Philippines, they received help from the Catholic church, which was initially reluctant until Governor-General Rafael Aguilar made an example by vaccinating his five children.
 Balmis sent most of the expedition back to New Spain while he went on to China, where he visited Macau and Canton.
-On his way back to Spain in 1806, Balmis offered the vaccine to the British authorities in Saint Helena, despite the Anglo-Spanish War (1796–1808).
+On his way back to Spain in 1806, Balmis vaccined the population of the British colony of Saint Helena, despite the ongoing Anglo-Spanish War.

 Legacy

-Balmis expedition can be considered the first international healthcare expedition in history.
+The Balmis expedition can be considered the first international healthcare expedition in history.
 Jenner himself wrote, "I don't imagine the annals of history furnish an example of philanthropy so noble, so extensive as this."

-In 2006, Julia Alvarez wrote Saving the World, a fictional account of the expedition from the perspective of its only female member.
+In 2006, Julia Alvarez wrote Saving the World, a fictional account of the expedition from the perspective of its sole female member.